 Other National Park Sites that feature U.S. Presidents

-Kids can learn presidential history at 75-sites across the country.
-The most famous presidential national monument is Mount Rushmore in South Dakota.
+Mount Rushmore in South Dakota tops the list as the most famous of presidential sites.
 Though most citizens don’t realize that the White House and President’s Park is a presidential national park site as well.

 Some presidents have more parks than others.
 Abraham Lincoln has six sites and Theodore Roosevelt has five sites.
 George Washington and several other former presidents have four.
 For a complete list, check the National Park Service’s brochure.